Mrs Louise Jupe

 In 2004, I graduated from Bournemouth University with a BSc (Hons) in Applied Psychology and Computing.
 My dissertation explored the use of leading questions when presented via computer-mediated communication as opposed to face-to-face communication.
 I then went on to complete a two year postgraduate diploma in Child Development and Social Psychology whilst I began teaching A Level Psychology and Criminology.
 In 2009, I graduated the University of Portsmouth with an MSc in Forensic Psychology.
 My dissertation looked at juvenile lie detection abilities and I was awarded the Elizabeth Loftus award for my research, for which I gained a distinction.

 In 2014, I started a PhD under the supervision of Prof. Aldert Vrij, Dr. Sharon Leal and Dr. Galit Nahari.
 My first study investigated the Verifiability Approach as a tool to detect Identity Deception within truthful and deceptive verbal statements.
-I am currently examining Identity Deception within recruitment interviews by looking at Reality Monitoring and the use of specific types of language.
+My second study examined Identity Deception within recruitment interviews by looking at Reality Monitoring and the use of specific types of language.
 I am currently looking more closely at specific interview techniques to elicit differences between individuals who lie and tell the truth about their identity, namely a Reversed Questioning Protocol (RQP) in which we aim to identify differences between liars and truth tellers when they are given the chance to provide their own interview questions.
 I am also looking at strategies used by liars when preparing to be interviewed about their identity in addition to how our understanding of autobiographical memory can be used to differentiate between identity liars and truth tellers.
-In October 2015 I began a Research Associate position, funded by the HIG and under the supervision of Prof. Aldert Vrij.
-This research investigates both memory-based lie detection and collaborative interviewing and lie detection and the Verifiability Approach.
+In October 2015 I began a Research Associate position, funded by the HIG and CREST, under the supervision of Prof. Aldert Vrij.
+This research investigates both memory-based lie detection, collaborative interviewing and lie detection and the Verifiability Approach.
 It has also enabled me to continue research on the RQP.